deepfence/YaraHunter/README.md

  * `--max-ioc uint`: Maximum number of IOC matches to report from a container image or file system (default 1000).
  * `--maximum-file-size int`:	Maximum file size to process in bytes (default 32Mb).
  * `--threads int`:	Number of concurrent threads to use during scan (default number of logical CPUs).
- * `--debug-level string`: one of FATAL, ERROR, IMPORTANT, WARN, INFO, DEBUG (default "ERROR"); print messages of this severity or higher.
+ * `--log-level string`: one of FATAL, ERROR, IMPORTANT, WARN, INFO, DEBUG (default "ERROR"); print messages of this severity or higher.
  * `--temp-directory string`: temporary storage for working data (default "/tmp")

 #### Scan Containers